For a sourdough loaf

 On a tray covered with a sheet of parchment paper (greaseproof paper), place the dough ball on top and cover with an upturned bowl.
 Allow to rest at room temperature for 3 hours.

 Place the dough ball back into the fridge, still covered with the bowl.

-Fire up your Ooni Pro.
-Aim for 482˚C (900˚C) on the stone baking board inside.
+Fire up your Ooni pizza oven.
+Aim for 482˚C (900˚F) on the stone baking board inside.
 You can check the temperature inside your oven quickly and easily using the Ooni’s Infrared Thermometer.
 If using a wood-burning fire, refrain from adding wood as the temperature begins to drop, and allow the oven temperature to reduce to 600˚F (315˚C).

 Fit your Casserole Dish with the Sizzler Pan as a lid, and place inside your oven to warm up.
 Keep it toward the very front of the oven.

 When you notice the oven temperature dropping to under 232˚C (450˚F), add wood into the burner tray as needed (we recommend 2 small pieces at around 15-20 minute intervals) in order to maintain a rough temperature of 232˚C (450˚F).

 Remove the dough ball from the fridge, keeping the parchment paper underneath.
 Flour and score the top of the dough with the design of your choice.